 Hootsuite is one of the most user-friendly social media management systems.
-It’s an extremely handy tool, allowing you to manage multiple social networks in one screen, engage with your followers in each media profile, monitor your posts and analyse conversion rates.
+It’s an extremely handy tool, allowing you to manage multiple social networks on one screen, engage with your followers in each media profile, monitor your posts and analyse conversion rates.

 Hootsuite Free vs Pro?

 I think the Hootsuite’s success lies with its usability.
 It has such a clear indication of what you can do with each function.
 Easy to navigate and inviting, users find a great convenience in its interface, yet the access is limited if you stay free.
-Limited number of social media accounts may be one of the biggest reasons you may want to consider switching to Pro.
+A limited number of social media accounts may be one of the biggest reasons you may want to consider switching to Pro.

 - You have assistants/associates for your small business.
 You can monitor, analyse, publish or schedule posts as yourself to whichever the media, while one of your assistants can organise something else in another screen.
 You will have your control, therefore any posts that your assistant has created can be approved or rejected by you.